dabrahams/swift/docs/StringManifesto.md

 It's worth noting that ergonomics and correctness are mutually-reinforcing.
 A well-designed API is easy to use correctly and hard to use incorrectly.
 An API that is easy to use—but incorrectly—should not be considered an ergonomic success.
+Conversely, an API that's simply hard to use is also hard to use correctly.
 Making it possible to acheive optimal performance without compromising ergonomics or correctness is more of a challenge.

 ## Issues With Today's String Design